MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 - Common startup issues
 - Certificate and TLS errors
 - OIDC discovery and token validation

+### 12.1 Find slow requests in 60 seconds (SigNoz)

+Use this quick path to identify slow endpoints and drill into a trace:

+1) Open the SigNoz UI and go to Traces → Explorer.
+2) Set Service = the target service (gateway/database/storage/identity/dashboard).
+3) Add Filter: duration > 500ms (adjust as needed) and Time range = Last 15 minutes.
+4) Sort by duration desc and click the top trace to open the waterfall.
+5) In the span list, look for:

+- DB spans with high duration (Npgsql/EFCore)
+- Redis spans or HybridCache misses
+- Gateway proxy span retries or 5xx status

+6) Click “Logs” to view correlated log entries (TraceId/SpanId are propagated).
+Check EventId ranges for quick categorization.

+Tip: If no traces appear, run the checks in 12.2 below and ensure traffic is actually hitting the gateway.
+Health reads often don’t emit DB spans; use a real API call.

+### 12.2 No traces arriving

+Symptoms: Empty Traces/Logs in SigNoz; apps running.

+Checklist

+- Collector healthy: signoz-otel-collector container up and listening on 4317/4318.
+- Service config: OpenTelemetry:Otlp:Endpoint points to the collector inside the network (dev compose: <http://signoz-otel-collector:4317>).
+- Readiness: check /health/ready for each service; exporter queue and W3C format are validated in readiness.
+- ClickHouse: time-series tables exist (see Section 8.2 readiness checks).
+Errors in signoz-query/signoz-otel-collector logs can indicate schema drift.
+- Host firewall/VPN: ensure ports 4317/4318 are not blocked between services and collector.

+Remediation

+- Restart the collector and resend traffic; exporters retry with backoff.
+- In dev, toggle log level to Debug temporarily for category OpenTelemetry.* to inspect exporter messages.
+- Verify that the Environment is Development so RequireHttpsMetadata is not blocking HTTP in dev, and production uses HTTPS endpoints.

+### 12.3 ClickHouse retention exhausted or storage pressure

+Symptoms: Recent traces/metrics disappear; disk usage high.

+Checklist

+- Check ClickHouse disk usage and partitions; retention windows per data type may be too low/high for your traffic.
+- Confirm compaction/log flushes: run a targeted LOGS flush.
+- Validate that governance defaults were applied (retention/TTL) if you rely on them.

+Remediation

+- Apply updated retention via governance task (see Section 8.2 → Apply SigNoz governance defaults) and allow background merges.
+- Increase disk allocation or reduce sampling/capture volume for verbose categories.
+- For dev only: drop and recreate metrics DB if corrupt (see Section 8.2 troubleshooting steps).

+### 12.4 Collector backpressure and retry storms

+Symptoms: High exporter queue, batch timeouts, delayed signal appearance.

+Checklist

+- SigNoz collector CPU/memory usage; look for throttling.
+- Exporter diagnostics meter (tansu.otel.exporter) for queue size/backoff events in Dashboard metrics page or SigNoz.
+- Batch processor settings (maxQueueSize, scheduledDelay, exportTimeout) across services.

+Remediation

+- Scale collector resources or reduce incoming load temporarily.
+- Increase service batch/exporter limits slightly and ensure backoff is bounded; prefer small scheduledDelay for interactive traces.
+- Avoid capturing high-cardinality attributes or large logs; ensure body capture is disabled.

 ## 13. Testing & E2E validation